LaunchCodeEducation/liftoff-assignments/P2-Project_Outline/README.md

 2. Saves Payment Account Numbers
 3. Uses GPS to locate near-by locations to pay bills (interacts with Google Maps) and provides retailer information (Hours of operation, address, phone number, fees, MAYBE other services)
-4. Allow user to set email (Maybe SMS?) reminders when payment is due - will be set by user, maybe tied to a payment date 5?.
-Would like to live-host for testing/demonstration purposes
+4. Allow user to set email (Maybe SMS?) reminders when payment is due - will be set by user, maybe tied to a payment date
+5. Would like to live-host for testing/demonstration purposes?
 ### Technologies
 Include Technologies here